Retail Space Planning 101: Four reasons why accurate floor plans are vital for profitable stores

 Accurate floor plans

-In our first instalment, we’ve taken a look at accurate floor plans – one of the most fundamental elements of the store space planning process – to discover just how important they are to retail space planning.
+In our first instalment, we’ve taken a look at accurate floor plans.
+This is one of the most fundamental elements of the store space planning process – to discover just how important they are to retail space planning.

 What does an accurate floor plan contain?